instagibbs/bolts/05-onchain.md

 6. _remote node's offered HTLCs_: Zero or more pending payments (*HTLCs*), to pay the *local node* in return for a payment preimage.

+with an additional output type possible:

+7. _ephemeral anchor output_: one output paying to a trivially spendable pubkey

 To incentivize the local and remote nodes to cooperate, an `OP_CHECKSEQUENCEVERIFY` relative timeout encumbers the *local node's outputs* (in the *local node's commitment transaction*) and the *remote node's outputs* (in the *remote node's